Contemporary Electronic Music Festival

 In his installations and performances Lukas Grundmann explores relations between medium and message, signal and noise, temporality and sound.
 He is one of the people behind Cashmere Radio where he is also co-hosting „Chronopolis“, a radioshow for Generative Music.
 The DJ set will connect trajectories of sound art, experimental and computer music with more club oriented music in between dub, techno and grime.

-JD ZAZIE is a DJ, turntablist, sound artist and curator based in Berlin.
-Coming from a DJ and radio phon- ic background, JD Zazie has explored over the years different approaches to the real-time manipulation of recorded sound.
-In her work she redefines DJ and electroacoustic activities.
+JD ZAZIE is an experimental DJ, avant-turntabilist and sound artist based in Berlin.
+Coming from a DJ and radio phonic background, JD Zazie has explored different approachs to the real-time manipulation of recorded sound.
+In her work she redefines DJ and elctroacousic activitis.
 As a solo performer, in small groups or large ensembles she moves in an area which is constantly stretching the borders of DJ mixing, free improvisation and composed music.
-She is a member of the Italian label Burp Enterprise and co-runs Staalplaat Radio.
-She has participated in numerous events including Atonal (DE), Heroines of Sound (DE), Reheat festival (AT), Tuned City Bruxelles (BE), Festival Rue du Nord (CH), Audiograft 2012 (UK), Echtzeitmusiktage 2010 (DE), STEIM’s Turntable Night #7 (NL), Avantgarde Festival Schiphorst (DE).
+She is the art director of "MuseRuole - women in experimental music" festival and is a member of the Italian label Burp Enterprise.

 Exploring how digital cultures have fundamentally altered our experience of music and the world